 |

-The old standard Big Bang theory failed a key reality check and
+The old standard Big Bang model failed a key reality check and

 lost credibility.
 In a perfect world the 1998 experiments would have